YaoGroup/DIFFICE_jax/paper.md

 Sixth, prior studies have shown that inferring the isotropic viscosity of ice shelves can be over-constrained by remote-sensing data and the isotropic SSA equations, leading to an ill-posed inverse problem with no viable solution.
 One reason for this over-constraint issue is that ice-shelf viscosity is actually anisotropic.
-The `pinnIceShelf` package provides a comprehensive algorithm with well-posed settings for inferring anisotropic viscosity.
+The `DIFFISH.jax` package provides a comprehensive algorithm with well-posed settings for inferring anisotropic viscosity.
 The derivation of the anisotropic SSA equations, associated boundary conditions, and the additional loss terms in the cost functions to ensure the well-posedness of the